You are here: home / teen book reviews / World War II books

 I've only just finished reading this book after I came across is by chance.
 Annemarie is ten and her best friend Ellen lives in the same apartment block in Copenhagen.
 Their families are friends and Ellen is Jewish.
 Despite the Nazi soldiers the girls see on almost every street corner, this doesn't seem to matter until one evening when Annemarie's papa tells her that the Nazis have taken the synagogue lists of all the Jewish families.
 The story that unfolds from there is one I knew nothing about until I read this book.
 A German official in Copenhagen warned Jewish leaders about what was going to happen and the Danish Resistance managed to get almost the entire Jewish population of Denmark to safety in Sweden before they could be rounded up by the Nazis.
 The story of how Annemarie and her family help their friends to escape shows the courage that ordinary people - even children - are capable of in times of danger.
 I highly recommend this book to every family, whether you read it aloud or give it to your children to read on their own.
 It's quite short and very suitable for children aged from about ten up or you can read it aloud to children aged from about eight up.

-This story has become very well-known since the movie came out a few years ago but I think the book's even more moving than the film.
+This story has become very well-known since the movie came out in 2008 but I think the book's even more moving than the film.
 The story is told by Bruno, the nine-year-old son of a Nazi officer who receives a promotions and moves with his family to a place called Out-With in Poland.
 Bruno has no-one to play with in his new home so he goes exploring and meets Shmuel, a boy who shares his birth date and lives next door on the other side of a high fence.
 Bruno doesn't know what his father does for a living or that his new friend is a prisoner destined to die.
 He doesn't understand the tension between his parents or that he leads a privileged life.
 He just wants a friend.
-This book is suitable for children aged from about twelve up but it's also a book all adults should read.
+This book is suitable for children aged from about twelve up but it's also a book many adults have read.

 This book probably needs no introduction.
 It was first published in 1947 and has been read by millions of people in the years since then.
 Anne Frank was Jewish and spent two years in hiding with seven other people in a warehouse in Amsterdam.
 She was thirteen when she went into hiding and kept a diary during that time, recording her dreams, irritations, hardships and passions.
 Anne died in Bergen-Belsen concentration camp in 1945 just before she would have turned 16 and not long before the war ended.
 Her father was the only family member to survive and he was given the diary by a friend who found it after the Franks were captured.
 This is a must-read for all teens although, realistically, it will appeal more to girls than to boys.
 It's a great book to read aloud though so try it with children aged from about ten up.